 Course requirements: Students must successfully complete the course laboratory component, and take a final exam in June in order to earn high school credit.
-Students must pass the AP Exam or meet Mercy College requirements to earn college credits.
+It is recommended that students sit for the AP Exam.

 Chemistry Advanced-Honors (10, 11, 12) - CRS 5412